open-afc-project/openafc/uls/README.md

 Healthcheck script invocation periodicity, timeout etc. is controlled by parameters in `HEALTHCHECK` clause of *uls/Dockerfile-uls_service*.
 Looks like they can't be parameterized for setting from outside, so they are hardcoded.

-*service_healthcheck.py* is controlled by command line parameters, that can be set via environment variables:
+*service_healthcheck.py* is controlled by command line parameters, that can be set via environment variables.  **It is recommended to run this script without parameters**

 Environment variables starting with *ULS_HEALTH_* control pronouncing container health, starting with *ULS_ALARM_* control sending emails (both alarm and beacon).